Cudderson/natural-selection/README.md

     }
     ```

-   - We call `crossover()` twice for each of our selected parent couples to simulate each couple creating the `crossover_genes` for 2 offspring organisms.
-(In the selection phase, we created one parent couple for every two organisms in the population.)
+   - We call `crossover()` twice for each of our selected parent couples to simulate each couple creating the `crossover_genes` for 2 offspring organisms. *(In the selection phase, we created one parent couple for every two organisms in the population.)*

-   - We create the `crossover_genes` for a new organism by randomly choosing either the mother or father gene at each index, until we have a full set of genes (300 in this example).
+   - We create the `crossover_genes` for a new organism by randomly choosing either the mother or father gene at each index, until we have a full set of genes *(300 in this example)*.
 The genes are assigned to new `Organism`s and stored in `offspring_organisms`.

-       - *This crossover implementation will keep the population size constant from generation to generation.
+   - *Note: This crossover implementation will keep the population size constant from generation to generation.
 In Simulation Settings(linktosection), you can optionally choose that your population sizes fluctuate(linktofluctuate?) each generation.*

 #

 ### Mutation
-  - Mutation refers to the altering/mutation of an offspring organism's genes.
+  - Mutation refers to the alteration of an offspring organism's genes.

   - The purpose of the mutation operator in a GA is to maintain genetic diversity.
 A mutation in an organism's genes could produce a new solution that didn't yet exist in the population!

   - Without mutation and the persistence of diversity, populations could prematurely converge, resulting in a suboptimal solution.

   - ```javascript
     function mutate(offspring_organisms) {
         const MUTATION_RATE = 0.03;